servo/servo/ORGANIZATION.md

 * support
 	* android
 		* Libraries that require special handling for building for Android platforms
-	* android-rs-glue
-		* Library to integrate better with Android platforms
 	* rust-task_info
 		* Library for obtaining information about memory usage for a process
 * target